 The salary for aesthetic/cosmetic nurses can vary based upon education, certification, experience and geographic location within the country.
 ZipRecruiter reports that the average annual pay for a cosmetic nurse is $85,621, though some cosmetic nurses are earning as much as $124,000, with the middle 25th percentile of the country ranging from $69,000 to $99,500.

-As is true in most other professions, cosmetic nurses with higher levels of experience in their field receive the highest level of compensation, and salary level is often boosted by additional benefits including paid vacation and sick leave, health, dental, and vision insurance policies, prescription coverage, reimbursement for educational expenses and more.
+As is true in most other patient care professions, cosmetic nurses with higher levels of experience in their field receive the highest levels of compensation.
+Pay is often boosted by additional benefits including paid vacation and sick leave, health, dental, and vision insurance policies, prescription coverage, reimbursement for educational expenses and more.

 Part Three How To Become an Aesthetic Nurse